1999 in LGBT Rights

 • May 7

-Right to change legal gender becomes legal, no restrictions.
+Right to change legal gender becomes legal, but requires medical diagnosis.

 The current law concerning legal gender recognition dates from 7 May 1999, the Common Requirements for Medical Operations for Gender Reassignment.
 Transgender people are not required to undergo sex reassignment surgery since 1997, sterilisation or divorce their partner, due to the specific wording of the Family Law Act.
 From October 2021, neither genetic testing or hormone replacement therapy are mandatory to later change legal data.
 First appointment with a medical expert committee is required to receive a ministerial decree authorizing hormone replacement therapy, followed by a second appointment with the same committee authorizing the change of legal data.
 Diagnosis from a psychiatrist before first committee appointment strongly recommended, committee bases its decision on this diagnosis as well as self-determination.